 Norway work visa

 There is a key point about working in Norway.
 Norway work visa grants permission to enter the country.
 But Norway work permit is the permission to work in the country.
-You may not work in Norway without a work permit.
-Applicants can not apply for a work visa without having a work permit.
+You apply for the work permit from inside the country.

 Whether you need a work permit/work visa depends on your nationality.
 The EU countries do not need a work permit or work visa.
 Yet, they have to register with the Police.
 The non-EU countries need both a work permit and a work visa.